hajczek/flex_ALK/Readme.md

 ### Basic exercises with flex

-This project show many posibilities how 'flex' can be used.
+This project show many posibilities how 'flex' can be use.

 ### To use this project:
 - copy the project